MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 >
 >The navigation behavior of a Teams app extended across Microsoft 365 (Outlook/Office) is dependent on two factors:
 >
-> * The target that the deep link points to
+> * The target that the deep link points to.
-> * The host where the Teams app is running
+> * The host where the Teams app is running.
 >
 > If the Teams app is running within the host where the deep link is targeted, your app will open directly within the host.
 However, if the Teams app is running in a different host from where the deep link is targeted, the app will first open in the browser.